jason-ash/jtash/src/posts/20220124-learning-from-failure.md

 Second, I want our team to embrace and be comfortable sharing failure openly and asking for help when needed.
 I want everyone on the team to hold themselves to a high standard, but permit themselves the grace to deal with the inevitable bumps that happen along the way.

 I am incredibly energized by what we have built in 18 months as a team.
 In some ways, I was worried that our project's perfect record actually created a barrier to entry - people shying away from contributing because they worried they couldn't meet the project's high bar.
-Now that the first failure on record is mine, and I own it proudly, I hope we can all feel more comfortable taking risks and learning and growing together as a team.
+Now that the first failure on record is mine, and I own it proudly.
+I hope we can all feel more comfortable taking risks and learning and growing together as a team.